Once you apply for your UBCcard is ready for pick up, you’ll receive an email with detailed directions on how and where to pick up your card

 - PrioNet Canada Theological Colleges

-Your multipurpose UBCcard identifies you as a valid UBC student and is mandatory for student verification during exams.
+Your multipurpose UBCcard identifies you as an active student, faculty or staff member and is mandatory for student verification during exams.
 It also grants you access to:

 - UBC Library services (book loans, study room bookings)